MahnurA/MahnurA.github.io/_posts/2019-03-26-C-for-loops-and-signal-handling.markdown

 *“On glibc 2 and later, if the **_BSD_SOURCE** feature test macro is not defined, then **signal()** provides **System V** semantics.
 (The default implicit definition of **_BSD_SOURCE** is not provided if one invokes gcc(1) in one of its standard modes (-std=xxx or -ansi) or defines various other feature test macros such as **_POSIX_SOURCE, _XOPEN_SOURCE,** or **_SVID_SOURCE**”*

-But when I put **-std=gnu99** instead of **-std=c99** it worked?
-Here, what I conclude is when I added the latter flag, gcc would revert to System V semantics, but my flag would explicitly direct C standard, so there'd be a conflict.
+However when I put **-std=gnu99** instead of **-std=c99** it worked?
+Here, what I conclude is when I added the latter flag, gcc would revert to System V semantics as my flag would explicitly direct C standard, while gcc's version would be set to BSD semantics by default, so there'd be a conflict.
 And in case of conflicts, BSD semantics are disfavored.
 [https://linux.die.net/man/7/feature_test_macros](https://linux.die.net/man/7/feature_test_macros)

 With the former, gcc by default follows BSD semantics.
 Gnu99 allows C99 functions along with other functions like **sigaction()**, part of POSIX, to also be available for usage.
 So by adding the **-std=gnu99** I was getting both, which allowed my signal handling to work properly.